tlvb/rabarber/README.md

 ## Current issues
 * It's not finished yet
 * Frequent ALSA underrun error messages, while not ideal, the program works for the intended purpose.
 * Only a minimally viable part of the mumble protocol is so far supported, for connection+tx+rx, e.g. no udp.
+* When receiving long continuous transmissions there is an increasing timeshift that becomes noticeable after >1 min.
+I do not currently know which part of the transmission chain that is responsible.